 - A strange version of this happens in Crisis on Infinite Earths, where Killer Frost suffers a temporary amnesia and helps the heroes commanded by the Monitor and even falls in love with Firestorm (to his surprise AND dislike).

-- The Flash's Rogues Gallery members, Captain Cold and Heatwave are typically partners in crime, with the two of term wielding a Freeze Ray and a flamethrower as weapons.
+- The Flash's Rogues Gallery members, Captain Cold and Heatwave are typically partners in crime, with the two of them wielding a Freeze Ray and a flamethrower as their trademark weapons.

 - In Justice League International, both of the members of the team, the Brazilian Beatriz "Bea" Bonilla da Costa and the Finnish Tora Olafsdotter, more known for their superhero names "Fire" and "Ice", are Heterosexual Life-Partners, being both friends and confidents.